nefenit/hr/README.md

 # hr
-> Horizontal bar for your terminal
+> :straight_ruler: for your terminal

 ## Versions